Mythrendel/Button-Symbols/README.md

 ## What is New in 1.4.0 (replaces 1.3.0)

+* Added a new command: Convert Selection to Button.
+    * Covert your current selection into a valid symbol recognized by the Button Symbols plugin.
+    * Shortcut: Ctrl + Cmd + Shift + B
+    * Simplest usage pattern: Create a shape layer for your button background and run this command.
-1. Improved flexibility of symbol layer structure and naming.
+* Improved flexibility of symbol layer structure and naming.
-    a.
-Removed the requirement of having a layer named Background inside the symbol.
+    * Removed the requirement of having a layer named "Label" inside the symbol.
-    b.
-Removed the requirement of having a text layer named Label (as long as you provide a Label Placeholder shape layer instead).
+    * Removed the requirement of having a layer named "Background" inside the symbol.
+    * Added support for a new special layer named "Label Placeholder" which was needed for the creation of some complex button systems.
-2. Added an Sketch file containing an advanced button system with a lot of flexibility for real world use.
+* Added a Sketch file containing an advanced button system with a lot of flexibility for real world use.
-    a.
-Feel free to copy this as a starting point and customize for your own needs. <a href="https://github.com/mwhite05/Button-Symbols/blob/master/Advanced Button System.md">Read up</a> on some critical nuances I found when creating the system.
+    * Feel free to copy this as a starting point and customize for your own needs.

-## What is New in 1.3.0 (replaces 1.2.3)

-1. Added support for `custom` as a special padding value.
-This allows you to take advantage of the position and label override features while controlling the button's width and/or height manually.
-2. Added support for "stretchy" buttons by allowing a comma separated list of offset values (e.g. Position-X: &lt;left&gt;,&lt;right&gt; or Position-Y: &lt;top&gt;,&lt;bottom&gt;) If you set a stretchy setting, any padding along that axis will be ignored.
-3. Code cleanup to divide it into multiple files for better organization and easier maintenance of this plugin.
-4. Improved the bundled symbol in regards to distribution to the world by changing the font in the default button to use Verdana instead of Open Sans and adjusted the name of the bundled symbol to "ButtonSymbols/Primary" (instead of just "Button").
-5. Updated the demo on the readme page.
-6. Updated the documentation of the available features.
+    * Learn how to <a href="https://github.com/mwhite05/Button-Symbols/blob/master/Advanced Button System.md">create your own advanced button system</a> from scratch.

 ## Install with Sketchpacks